ErinCall/catsnap/README.md

 Once you store an image, you can look it up by its tags or album.
 Easy!

-If you like, you can [check out my Catsnap instance](https://catsnap.andrewlorente.com>) to see what it looks like once running.
+If you like, you can [check out my Catsnap instance](https://catsnap.erincall.com) to see what it looks like when running.

 ## Setting up Catsnap